 The Tacoma City Council finds that rental housing is a valuable community asset, providing homes for all income levels.
 The City recognizes that quality rental housing is a partnership between owners, tenants, and the City.
 The City finds that 3 to 5 percent of homes in Tacoma are below the minimum building standards and appear to violate RCW 59.18.060.
 As a result, to ensure the public health, safety, and welfare of its citizens and the maintenance of quality rental housing for Tacoma citizens, the City Council is establishing a residential provisional rental property license program to prevent and correct conditions in residential rental units that adversely affect or are likely to adversely affect the health, safety, and welfare of the public.
-It is the purpose of this section to assure that rental housing within the City is actively operated and maintained in compliance with RCW 59.18.060.
-Providing for a provisional rental property license is intended to address that small percentage of housing that is deemed unsafe for renters and bring that housing into compliance with state law.
+It is the purpose of this section to assure that rental housing for a provisional rental property license is intended to address that small percentage of housing that is deemed unsafe for renters and bring that housing into compliance with state law.